Executive VP and managing director, CNN International

 Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 286 million households and hotel rooms worldwide.

-Based at CNN's Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk, CNN Chile and forthcoming CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.
+Based at CNN's Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk, CNN Chile, CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.

 Under Maddox's leadership, CNN has recently received a number of prestigious awards including the Royal Television Society's (RTS) News Channel of the Year (2013 and 2014) in addition to a George Foster Peabody Award, an Emmy Award, three Edward R. Murrow Awards, 'Cable & Satellite Channel of the Year' at 2013 Asian Television Awards and the Overseas Press Club's David Kaplan Award for the network's coverage of Syria.